 [The People do not need to prove that the defendant actually possessed

-is charged with offering to furnish, administer, or give away marijuana to a minor
+charged with offering to furnish, administer, or give away cannabis to a minor under

 Give the bracketed paragraph about calculating age if requested.
 (Fam.
 Code,

 § 6500; In re Harris (1993) 5 Cal.4th 813, 849-850 [21 Cal.Rptr.2d 373, 855 P.2d